arunhep/DYAnalysis/README.md

 vim calibratedElectronsRun2_cfi.py

-Change the "isMC" parameter accordingly.
+Change the "isMC" parameter accordingly and then compile.

 Also, one can change the source of electrons : electrons = cms.InputTag('selectedElectrons'),